 There are many factoring houses in Malaysia (eg. CapitalBay).
 Each factoring house offers different types of factoring.
 Generally, it can be categorized into two types i.e. recourse factoring and non-recourse factoring.
 Evaluate your options and select the best factoring house for your business.

 You need to prepare and submit a list of documents to the factoring house for due diligence and credit assessment.
 Commonly requested documents include director’s IC, bank statements, audited report, management accounts and sample of invoices.
 Factoring companies will assess all these documents prior to approval.
 This may take two to four days depending on your circumstances.

 Step 3: Getting your Funding

-Under normal circumstances, businesses will sell their account receivables to the factor by submitting an early payment request which states the early payment date.
-Early payment date is the date of which a business would like to get its funds earlier rather than waiting for 30-90 days credit term.
+Under normal circumstances, businesses will sell their account receivables to the factoring house by submitting an early payment request.
+Businesses will have the option to select the early payment date (the date the business would like to be paid rather than waiting for 30-90 days).

-Thereafter, the factor will verify the invoices and remit the advance amount into your account upon approval.
-The advance amount normally is within 70-80% of the invoice amount.
-The remaining serves as reserve amount and it will be returned to your account after the receivables have been collected from the paymaster / awarding party.
+Thereafter, the factoring house will verify the invoices and remit the advance amount less any financing charges into your account upon approval.
+The advance amount is normally within 70-80% of the invoice amount.
+The remaining will serve as reserve amount.
+This will be returned to your account after the receivables have been collected from the paymaster / awarding party.

 Step 4: Getting your reserve amount